Ketamine Therapy for Grief & Traumatic Loss

 you're seeking meaning.

-In my practice, every modality I offer is an invitation to bring the unconscious into the room and engage with it consciously.
-Why?
-Because the unconscious often holds the missing ingredient in your healing process.
+Every modality I offer is an invitation to bring the unconscious into the room — and engage with it consciously.

-My strength lies in helping you build a relationship with these symbolic messages.
-Together, we translate them into practical insights that support tangible change.
-The true power of KAP isn’t found in the dosing session alone—it lives in how you choose to integrate the experience, consciously and courageously.
+My strength lies in helping you build a relationship with these symbolic messages and translate them into practical insights that support tangible change in your daily life.

 Investment